smlng/bgp-hijack-demo/README.md

 On other Linux Distros search for equivalents in its package-management.

-If 'bgpmon' is required, its source code can be downloaded [here](http://bgpmon.netsec.colostate.edu/index.php/download).
+If `bgpmon` is required, its source code can be downloaded [here](http://bgpmon.netsec.colostate.edu/index.php/download).

 Compile with `./configure && make`, optional `sudo make install`.